 A special thank you to our dedicated team of employees and our Board of Directors.
-Your dedication and commitment to the Company and our members continue to drive the success of Portage Mutual Insurance.
+Your dedication and commitment to the Company and our policyholders continue to drive the success of Portage Mutual Insurance.

 To our policyholders, thank you for your trust in us.
-We look forward to serving you in 2024.
+We look forward to serving you in 2025.

-Wayne Wyborn, FCIP, CRM, PFMM, ICD.D President and CEO February 26, 2024
+Wayne Wyborn, FCIP, CRM, PFMM, ICD.D President and CEO February 24, 2025